Danziger/gmzcodes/README.md

 Ongoing Work (TODOs)
 --------------------

+### Bugs:

+* Cursor not always hidden when mouse goes out of the window (probably re-shown from requestAnimationFrame).

 ### Accessibility

 * User proper HTML elements (button), and add hover/focus styles to them and to link at the top.